exisoft/macbook-pro-4-1-linux/README.md

 ## Fix AHCI when booting from CSM (bios compatability) mode

 When booting from CSM Apples firmware will automatically place drives in IDE mode instead of AHCI.
 This is solvable by adding commands from grub at boot.
 We can see this by typing lspci -nn in the terminal.
-The SATA controller with have [IDE mode] next to it.
+The SATA controller will have [IDE mode] next to it.

 We can test our solution by booting into the grub menu and pressing c.
 From here we can enter `setpci -d 8086:2828 90.b=40` and using `lspci` we should see that the SATA controller now says AHCI mode.
 I believe you can type `boot` from here to boot into your system.
 To make this fix permanant we can add a script to /etc/grub.d.
 Since we are not using the UEFI fix mentioned above you should be able to name this file something like 42_ahci-fix.
 Make the file executable using `chmod +x <filename>` replacing <filename> with the name you chose.
 Run `sudo update-grub` and when you reboot it should automatically have set the SATA controller to AHCI mode.
 You can check again using lspci -nn.